Exploring the lepton flavor violating decay modes $b \to s \mu ^{\pm} \tau ^{\mp}$ in SMEFT approach: Introduction

-In this work, we would like to explore the effect of the SMEFT (Standard Model Effective Field Theory) formalism on the exclusive semileptonic $b \to s \tau \mu$ decays.
-Given the current and future experimental prospects, we mainly focus on the $B \to (K^*, \phi, K_2^*) \tau ^{\pm} \mu ^{\mp}$ decays.
 In addition, we also investigate the impact of the new physics couplings on the baryonic $\Lambda _b \to \Lambda \tau ^{\pm} \mu ^{\mp}$ decay channels mediated by $b \to s$ quark level transition.
-Our fit anatomy includes the upper limit of the branching ratios of the leptonic $B \to \tau \mu$ and semileptonic $B \to K \tau \mu$ processes.
+Our fit anatomy includes the upper limit of the branching ratios of the leptonic $B_s \to \tau \mu$ and semileptonic $B \to K \tau \mu$ processes.
 Using the constrained values of the NP couplings, we probe the prominent observables such as the branching fraction, the forward-backward asymmetry, and the longitudinal polarisation fraction of the above decay modes in the presence of various SMEFT operators.

 The paper is organized in the following manner.
 In section \ref{subsec:theory}, we recapitulate the theoretical framework of the EFT framework of $ b \rightarrow s \ell_{1} \ell_{2}$ transition.
 We also discuss on various observable associated with the $B_{(s)}\to (K^*,\phi,K_2^{*}) \ell_1 \ell_2$ and $\Lambda_{b}\to \Lambda \ell_1 \ell_2$ processes.
 In section III, we constrain the new physics parameter space in the presence of various SMEFT operators.
 We interpret the outcome followed by numerical analysis of the $B \to (K^*, \phi, K_2^*) \tau ^{\pm} \mu ^{\mp}$ and the baryonic $\Lambda _b \to \Lambda \tau ^{\pm} \mu ^{\mp}$ decays in the presence of new physics coefficients.
 Finally, we conclude our work in section IV.